 - Moored Conductivity, Temperature, Pressure (optional), and up to seven auxiliary sensors, at user-programmable intervals (10 seconds to 4 hours).

-- RS-232 serial interface, internal memory, and internal batteries (can be powered externally).
+- RS-232 interface, internal memory, and internal alkaline batteries (can be powered externally).

-- Expendable anti-foulant devices and optional pump for maximum bio-fouling protection.
+- Expendable anti-foulant devices and optional pump for bio-fouling protection.